 About the Network of enlightened Women (NeW)

-In September of 2004, a group of students at the University of Virginia founded a book club for conservative college women and called it the Network of enlightened Women, known as NeW.
+In September 2004, a group of students at the University of Virginia founded a book club for conservative college women and called it the Network of enlightened Women, known as NeW.
 Within a year, women on other campuses heard about NeW and wanted to start their own chapters.
 NeW began expanding nationally, growing one chapter at a time.

-NeW was started as a book club where its members could read about ideas and people often left off of college syllabi and forgotten on college campuses.
-In addition to the book club, many NeW chapters engage in activities such as hosting speakers, holding debates, participating in philanthropic events and having social events.
+NeW was started as a book club, so that members could read about ideas and people often left off of college syllabi and forgotten on college campuses.
+In addition to the book club, many NeW chapters seek to educate their campus communities by hosting speakers, holding debates, participating in philanthropic efforts, and organizing recruiting events.

 NeW educates young women on conservative values, cultivates a community in which to discuss and strengthen these values, and emboldens young women to speak out on campus and in their communities.
-NeW seeks to foster the education and leadership skills of culturally conservative women.
-NeW is also devoted to expanding the intellectual diversity on college campuses.
-NeW members meet regularly to discuss the opportunities and challenges facing women today, as well as current political issues.
+NeW seeks to foster the education and leadership skills of conservative women.
+NeW is devoted to expanding the intellectual diversity on college campuses.
+NeW members meet regularly to discuss the opportunities and challenges facing women today as well as current political issues.
 Joining NeW is a great way to build friendships with women who share your principles!